tylerchessman/PBI_FRED_EIA/README.md

 ### Connector Installation - Power BI Desktop
 After obtaning the necessary api_key(s), download and configure the connector in the Power BI Desktop; configuration can be done either:
 * Automatically.
-Download and run the signed self-extracting installer - .
+Download and run the signed self-extracting installer - <a href="./Enpublica_DataConn_PBI.exe">Enpublica_DataConn_PBI.exe</a>.
 This file will install the connector, and add it as a trusted connection. **Note:** requires Admin privileges.
 * Manually.
 Download the connector file Enpublica.pqx and then:
     * Copy the connector file to the local [Documents]\Power BI Desktop\Custom Connectors folder.
 If the folder doesn't exist, create it.
     * Adjust the data extension security settings; refer to https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connector-extensibility for instructions.